nbeaver/mimetype-menagerie/readme.rst

 https://google.com/search?q=filetype%3Awrl

-Most of the results still aren't relevant.
+But most of the results still aren't relevant.

 Even if you find a good link,
 you either have to keep track of the file